-Scientists from Forest Research, the scientific research arm of the Forestry Commission, have discovered a previously unknown bacterium which they believe is playing a key role.
-They are continuing investigations to obtain a better understanding of the disease, how it spreads, and what other factors might be involved.
+Forest Research scientists have discovered previously unknown bacteria in affected oak trees, some of which they believe are playing a key role.
+They are continuing investigations to obtain a better understanding of the condition, how it spreads, and what other factors might be involved.
 This information will form the basis of appropriate management strategies.

-Managing Acute Oak Decline - how to recognise the disease, what to do about it, and how to minimise the risk of spreading it.
+Managing Acute Oak Decline - includes more detailed advice on how to recognise the condition, what to do about it, and how to minimise the risk of spreading it.

 If you work in or visit areas with affected oak trees please help us limit the spread of the condition by: